- Search The Registry

 - My Account

 Elvin Jones was born on this date in 1927.
-He was an African American jazz drummer.
+He was a Black jazz drummer.

 After a distinguished relationship working with John Coltrane, pianist McCoy Tyner, and bassist Jimmy Garrison, Jones pursued his own career as a leader, working with artists from George Coleman and Joe Farrell to Delfeayo Marsalis and N "Illumination!"
 1963, "Live at the Lighthouse," Vols.
 1 & 2, 1972, "Coltrane," 1962, "A Love Supreme," 1964, "Sun Ship," 1965, "Ascension," 1965, and "A Night at the Village Vanguard," 1957.